GoodnessJames/data-projects/petroleum-analytics/README.md

 [Watch here](#) 👀

-📬 Contact
+## 📬 Contact

-If you'd like to discuss this project or explore similar work, feel free to reach out to me via Email at goodnessakoma05@gmail.com or leave me a message on [LinkedIn](https://www.linkedin.com/in/goodness-akoma/).
+If you'd like to discuss this project or explore similar work, reach me at goodnessakoma05@gmail.com
+or send a message on [LinkedIn](https://www.linkedin.com/in/goodness-akoma/).

 Looking forward to the start of our collaboration! 💛